sjbrown/misc_work/deckahedron/mod_characters.md

-When you declare you're using a skill the character is proficient at, and then flip a card to reveal your result, if there's a `proficiency` symbol, *despite the success or failure*, add a `bonus` card on top of that skill.
+When you declare you're using a skill the character is proficient at, and then flip a card to reveal your result, if there's a `proficiency` symbol, *despite the success or failure*, you can choose:

+ * Take a green token and place it on top of your character sheet.
+ * Spend a green token from your character sheet to take a `bonus` card and put it on top of that skill.

-On subsequent skill flips, you may now flip **2** cards and take the **best** result.
+With a `bonus` card on a skill, you may now flip **2** cards and take the **best** result.

 ### Becoming a "master"